| The following is the complete

 chances the cure will work?
 See the complexity now?
 Infinite causes

+and finite effect.
 Q: "Do you really think ferrets in Britain are

+kept differently than in the USA?"
 A: Borrow a copy of James McKay's video "Keeping

 Ferrets."
 You will not only see some of the fluffiest, largest, most